 - See also: windows-powershell, fortran, unix, isbn

-- I have 39 facts about DIGITAL Command Language. what would you like to know? email me and let me know how I can help.
+- Have a question about DIGITAL Command Language not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: